CodeMaster001/RP-SPN/README.md

 The FSPN or FriendSPN is extremely fast novel alogirthm on the area of SPN for Extra-wide dataset.Current repository contains the test results received from the experiments.

-Code can be provided by the author via email(prajay.shetty2016@gmail.com).
-Thanks for reading the paper.
+For additional details please contact the author on this email included in the Paper